deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Nobody's in control of their lust, Lewis," Amir opined.
 "Not really."

-"D'you mind not calling it '*lust*'?"
+"D'you mind not calling it *'lust*'?"
 Julian asked, irritated.
 "That makes it sound so…"

 "That's what it is, though.
 Infatuation, if you prefer.
 And Lewis is right, it's not fair on either of them."